 Cancellation policy: your insurance does not cover sessions you are unable to keep.
 If you cancel within 24 hours before a session, you will be charged the full amount of your session, unless the cancellation is due to unusual hardship, sudden illness, or inclement weather.
 Remember, non-insurance face-to-face sessions can be converted to phone and Internet sessions, so you can keep your session and sidestep a late-cancel charge.

 May I Bring My Children, Spouse, or Partner to My Sessions?

-By special arrangement, or if your child, spouse, or partner is part of the therapy session itself, the answer to the first question is Yes.
+By arrangement, or if your child, spouse, or partner is part of the therapy session itself, the answer to the first question is Yes.
 Just let me know, as the structure, cost, and billing for the session changes.

 If your child, spouse, or partner is requesting family therapy or couple’s therapy, these are seen by health insurance companies as a different category of non-medical counseling sessions not contractually covered.